D3lt4lph4/jpeg_deep/README.md

 ## Training

 The training uses a system of configuration files and experiments.
 This system aims to help saving the parameters of a given run.
 On start of the training, an experiment folder will be created with copies of the configuration files, weights and logs.
-Example config files are available in the config folder.
-The config files defines all the training and testing parameters.
+Examples config files available are the configuration used for the different training of the [paper](https://arxiv.org/abs/2006.05732).

 ### System variables